 Janice M. Bates, MMC

 Janice is an experienced municipal clerk, Athenian Dialogue facilitator, and speaker.
 She has served as Clerk of Council for Tipp City, Ohio since 2011.
 She is active in both the Ohio Municipal Clerks Association (OMCA) and the International Institute of Municipal Clerks (IIMC).
 Within the OMCA, she has served in the roles of president, vice president, immediate past president and city board member.
 While on the OMCA Board, her priority was increasing membership and educational opportunities.
 In 2019, she was sworn in as the IIMC Region V Director.
-She is presently an IIMC vice president candidate.

 Janice holds a Bachelor of Fine Arts degree in art and art history with a concentration in photography from Wright State University.
 In addition, she is an Athenian Leadership Society Fellow with Certified Municipal Clerk (CMC) and Master Municipal Clerk (MMC) credentials from the IIMC.